LSC-University Park Geology Department

 The Lone Star College-University Park Geology Department explores the theory of geologic processes that shape the Earth and all its landforms.
 Geology students gain a greater appreciation of the Earth through the study of the physical forces that shape the Earth, the history of the Earth through the study of environments, the development of life, and the succession of geological events.

+Are you a prospective LSC-University Park Geology student?
 Our three-story geology rock wall makes our classes highly interactive and engaging.
 The department also has two Augmented Reality Sandboxes and a Stream Table.
 A 30-boulder Rock Garden spread across the campus has been added so that students get to go outside and map like actual geologists.
-New in Spring 2021, a stream gauge and weather station have been added for students to learn about reading and interpreting live data.
+As of Spring 2021, a stream gauge and weather station have been added for students to learn about reading and interpreting live data.

 Courses include Physical Geology (GEOL1403), Historical Geology (GEOL1404), Environmental Geology (GEOL1405), Oceanography (GEOL1445), and Meteorology (GEOL1447).
 These courses are suitable for geology majors and non-majors.
 Courses (except Historical Geology) can be taken in any order.
 These courses are offered both online and in-person.
 They are acceptable for associate degree programs and are transferable to four-year institutions to fulfill science requirements.